 Regional clocks can drive all clock destinations in their region.
-A region is an area that is 50 I/O and 50 CLB high and half the chip wide.
-XA Artix-7 FPGAs have between six and eight regions.
+A region is defined as an area that is 50 I/O and 50 CLB high and half the chip wide.
+XA Spartan-7 FPGAs have between two and eight regions.
 There are four regional clock tracks in every region.
 Each regional clock buffer can be driven from any of four clock-capable input pins, and its frequency can optionally be divided by any integer from 1 to 8.